iamajraj/rust-script-interpreter/README.md

 # Rust Script Interpreter
-a basic rust script interpreter which reads through a set of instructions and executes the commands written in the instructions
+a basic rust instructions interpreter which reads through a set of instructions and executes the commands written in the instructions